ccsfist/filist/README.md

     - had a python script that generated an index.html file
   - Once that was set up (multifile subdirectory now), scripts were made to make it simpler for future use (singlefile folder of repo is starting point)

-### This simple operational version
-  - you run python make_simplefihtml.py and it generates index.html
-  - it uses the images in the images directory in the repo, and the combined_data.csv file to generate all the entries

 ### Important functionality to develop
   - test for broken links